There seems to come a time in every performer’s career where they have a “slump.”

 I thought back to my own days as an account executive and new business development rep and how I handled these downturns.
 I also asked other sales pros how they powered through these tough times because no ONE sales life is like another.

-For me, getting through a sales slump always meant working backward to figure out the root cause (sometimes painful to realize) and then the next steps are clear and defining.
+For me, getting through a sales slump always meant working backward to figure out the root cause (sometimes painful to realize), and then the next steps are clear and defining.

 Here are Four Sales Slump Causes and ways you can power through them:

 Big Wins = Let off the Gas.
 Most of my personal slowdowns I can trace back to the aftermath of a large win.
-Sometimes after an intense pursuit and onboarding of a large account, I would get wrapped up with making sure my new clients were happy, everything was going smoothly, and quite frankly, I’d let off the gas from prospecting and business development because a) I had a big win to carry me and b) I was tired!
+Sometimes after an intense pursuit and onboarding of a large account, I would get wrapped up in making sure my new clients were happy, everything was going smoothly, and quite frankly, I’d let off the gas from prospecting and business development because a) I had a big win to carry me and b) I was tired!

 That’s probably normal, but the aftermath –one month, three months, or six months later, pending the business cycle – was a sure slowdown in wins and revenue.
-After I figured out that this was a cycle for me, I curbed the effects by doubling down on existing clients while I was in those early stages with new customers: renewing them, growing them, and increasing their spend.
+After I figured out that this was a cycle for me, I curbed the effects by doubling down on existing clients while I was in those early stages with new customers: renewing them, growing them, and increasing their spending.
 This was manageable during the transition time with new accounts and then I quickly moved back to prospecting and nurturing accounts to close.

 Depending on your product or industry, you can’t afford to let off the gas, even with a win, or it will bite you and crash a quarter down the road.
 Figure out if this is what’s happening to you and make a plan to account for those times when your focus is monopolized by the “big fish.”